JoseRoca/WinFBX/docs/Databases/CSQLite Class.md

 SQLITE_DONE means that the statement has finished executing successfully. **Step_** should not be called again on this virtual machine without first calling Reset to reset the virtual machine back to its initial state.

 SQLITE_ERROR means that a run-time error (such as a constraint violation) has occurred.
-Step should not be called again on the cirtual machine.
+Step should not be called again on the virtual machine.
 More information may be found by calling **ErrMsg**.

 # <a name="ExtendedErrCode"></a>ExtendedErrCode